sriyalj/Machine-Translation/Final Report/README.md

 Then we should compare our just trained models' translation of "Tere hommikust" with the translation that we got from a simple model that was trained in the seminar.
 - What have you done?<br><br>
 We realized this by training a sockeye model with the following params.
-Details can be found in the params excel sheet in our practicum2 repository.
 ```
  --encoder rnn \ --decoder rnn \ --num-layers 1:1 \--rnn-cell-type lstm﻿